How 6 personal finance bloggers make money blogging

 This was a question I kept asking myself.

 Mainly because the majority of the income reports are written by bloggers who blog about blogging.
-And you can see why, if they write a post showing how much money they’re making.
-Someone will read it and see how successful they are and then they will buy their product, creating even more money.
-Which is a perfect business model if you ask me.
-The business owner makes money whilst the customer gets a product that they have seen evidence will work.
+And you can see why!
+If they write a post showing how much money they’re making.

 So to answer the question of whether you have to solely blog about blogging to make decent money I have rounded up 6 personal finance bloggers whose income reports I will be going through with a fine-toothed comb.